-12. Author by Compete Themes
+8. Author by Compete Themes

+Author is a responsive theme with a sidebar made for all kinds of writers.
+It is essentially a blogging theme, so it’s best used for webmasters that like to publish new content regularly.
 The unique layout of this theme is thanks to its basis on the Van der Graaf canon.
 This was a mathematical solution to what was deemed the most aesthetically pleasing way to layout text in the pages of a book.
 While not confirming completely, the articles are offset from the right side of the screen based on these principles.

 Author has a few customization options for the blog allowing you to set custom excerpts and display your full posts on the blog if you’d like.
 There are nearly 60 social media icons for linking to your profiles, and you can add both a logo and an “avatar” which lets you totally brand the site.
 Overall, it has a good design and feature set for a free WordPress theme.

-15. Chosen by Compete Themes
+10. Chosen by Compete Themes

 From the screenshot above, you can see how Chosen is a very visual blog theme.
 The Featured Image for each post is displayed prominently in a nearly fullscreen size.
 On the homepage, the posts are laid out in a two-column design that makes your content easy to browse.

+If you want a minimalist theme for your site, Chosen will be a great choice.
+It strips away all the unnecessary elements and presents nothing more than your header and vital post content.
 Regarding the customization features, Chosen has custom logos, social media icons, a search bar, and a few other display controls for showing/hiding elements around the site.
 As a theme by Compete Themes, it also has a premium upgrade with a lot more great customization tools.

-18. Ignite by Compete Themes
+11. Ignite by Compete Themes

+Ignite is a responsive blog theme with a classic sidebar layout.
+It has a few customization options you’ll love for changing the background color, fonts, and layout.
 This will be a great free theme to choose if you want to launch a blog with a clean design.
-Use it to create a tech, business, marketing, or travel blog.
+Use it to create a site about tech, business, marketing, or a travel blog.
 The demo shows off a simple site title but you can replace this with your custom logo.